NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 #### Create a New Qtree in a Volume

-The NetApp DataOps Toolkit can be used to create a new qtree within an existing FlexVol or FlexGroup volume as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to create a new qtree within an existing volume as part of any Python program or workflow.
 Qtrees provide a way to partition data within a volume and can have their own security settings, export policies, and quotas.

 ##### Function Definition